 In a major step for zero waste efforts nationally, Congressman Keith Ellison has introduced the Zero Waste Development & Expansion Act of 2017 (HR 1034).

-This bill would award grants for municipal solid waste prevention, reuse, and recycling programs that:
+This act would award grants for municipal solid waste prevention, reuse, and recycling programs that:

 • create jobs,